eliminmax/tiny-clear-elf/README.md

 2. `ESC[J` - clear the screen
 3. `ESC[3J` - clear any scrollback lines

-Note that these utilites are hand-written in a hex editor, so source code distribution is not really an applicable concept.
+Note that these utilities are hand-written in a hex editor, so source code distribution is not really an applicable concept.
 As such, I am not releasing them under a formal license.
 If you want to use them, you can do so however you want.
 I'd appreciate it if you'd let me know, but that's not a requirement, just something I'm curious about.

 I can't test all of these on real hardware, so I plan on using QEMU to test them.
 I also should note that am writing this README having never worked with pure assembly of any kind in any capacity, so I might be biting off more than I can chew with this project.
 For now, this repo is a statement of intent rather than a finished project.